 How Large Should Your Herb Garden Be?

 The obvious answer is, large enough to grow all the plants you want or need.
 Culinary herbs don't take a great deal of space.
-Because you cut only what you need, a couple of plants can suffice for the season.
+Because you cut only what you need and most will regrow new leaves within weeks, a couple of plants can suffice for the season.
 The question of space is more dependant on how much variety you want and how many of the herbs are perennial.

 However, if you are growing to dry or freeze herbs, you will want more plants.
 And if you are growing for some other purpose, such as making dyes or potpourri, you will need very large plantings.